 We have a folding clothes line with us, so I mostly use it to hang our washing on.

 With so many people travelling with their pets these days, especially dogs, following some simple rules will make sure everyone enjoys their stay.

 If a park requires your dog to be kept on a lead at all times please do so.
-This isn’t just for other peoples comfort but also for the safety of your pet.
+Also make sure the lead is short enough to keep your dog under control.
+It’s no good if your dog can get under camper trailer and bite someone because their lead is to long.
+(Yes this happened to me recently) This isn’t just for other peoples comfort but also for the safety of your pet.
 And please, not matter where you are, clean up your poop!

 Most places have a set of rules.
 These are usually handed to you when you check in.
 I generally give these a quick scan just to make sure there is nothing out of the ordinary that I need to know.

 Rules are generally put in place to ensure the safety and security of all guests.
 Rules such as no bikes or scooters on roadways are put in place to make sure our kids are safe especially somewhere that there are a lot of big four-wheel drives with sometimes limited vision.
 Other rules are there to ensure all guests enjoy their stay.